bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 The Stream Juggler Platform performs data processing that is fulfilled in modules.
 A module is a processor.
 The mode of processing in it is determined by a set of configurations uploaded to the system via the UI.

-The events enter the processor in streams from a list of supported interfaces - TCP, Kafka and T-streams.
+The events enter the processor in streams from a list of supported interfaces - TCP, Apache Kafka and T-streams.
 A result data are put into an external data storage.

 .. figure:: _static/Overview2.png
     :align: center